 New students are expected to sit for a few placement tests upon arrival during the international orientation week.
 The test scores are utilized to determine student’s Math and English course or level placements during your study at Missouri Western.

-These tests are FREE to the students, and help ensure college preparedness, and maximize academic success while at the University.
-Therefore, students should prepare mentally and physically to take the tests, and take it seriously.
+These tests are free to the students and helps ensure college preparedness, and maximizes academic success while at the University.
+Therefore, students should prepare mentally and physically to take the tests and take it seriously.

-International undergraduate/Bachelor degree students are not required to provide either ACT (or SAT) test score for admissions purposes.
-However, any students who provided the official test to the University during the admission process may qualify for placement tests WAIVER.
+International undergraduate/bachelor degree students are not required to provide either ACT (or SAT) test score for admissions purposes.
+However, any students who provide the official test to the University during the admission process may qualify for a placement test waiver.
 The waivers depend on the score earned in the standardized test.

 - Mathematics test (1 hour) → It is to gauge skills student would have learned and applied while in high school.
-View the resources, take sample exam, and use FREE video tutorial often
+View the resources, take sample exam, and review the free video tutorial often

 - English Reading placement test (1 hour) → View sample questions, and use free practice test